fboender/pieterpost/README.md

 give a rat's ass.
 It works for me.
 But if you have any suggestions, feel free to mail them to me.

+**Please note that Pieterpost is a very old project.
+The last official release is from 2004.
+It still works, and is still usable, but don't expect anything modern.**

 Features
 --------